My areas of expertise

 Welcome and thanks for taking a moment to read about me!
 My counselling journey started when I was a kid.
 I was drawn to understanding human minds, and to using that knowledge to help others.

-In university I studied psychology and then focused on counselling in my Master’s degree.
-I also completed an undergraduate internship and two Master’s level practica.
 I took part in academic and mental health assessment for at-risk youth, academic support of university students, and psychotherapy for adults with mental health disorders.
 These experiences reinforced my conviction to be a counsellor!

 Since 2017 I have been actively working as a therapist in an outpatient clinic through Alberta Health Services supporting patients and families with their mental health concerns.
 I have previous experience as a support worker in inpatient hospital settings, individual home support, and hotline crisis counselling.
 In those positions I provided supportive counselling, helped problem solve day-to-day tasks, and did risk assessments to ensure safety.